deusagnis/survey-route-genetic-generation.py/README.md

 A study project for survey generation route of geographical coordinates using genetic algorithm.

-To compile python to exe for def use command:
+To compile python to exe for dev use command:

 ``
 python -m nuitka main.py